Yopaz-Co-Ltd/flutter-base/README.md

     5. In the usage, you can call api like this <br />
        `Api.instance.login().then((it) => print(it.data?.age ??
 0));`
 4. Config environment
+   1. If Android app fails to build with `buildConfigFields`, please check this comment https://github.com/ByneappLLC/flutter_config/issues/31#issuecomment-1225748517